braitsch/ofxDatGui/readme.md

 * Range Sliders
 * Dropdown Menus
 * Folders to logically group components together
-* An optional draggable header to reposition the UI
+* An optional header that allows you to drag the Gui around
+* An optional footer that allows you to collapse & expand the Gui
 * No external dependencies!

+---

 ##Getting Started